 In some countries like India, connectivity is a challenge, therefore, chrome is offering an expanded Data Saver mode, which millions are already using to reduce the amount of data the browser uses on Android mobile devices, computers, and Chromebooks.

 Google conveyed that this new update will support MP4 videos, saving up to 67% of video data.
 Also, Chrome on Android will automatically optimize pages to their essentials when 2G-like networks are detected.
 These simplified pages load up to 2X faster, saving more than 90% of user data.

 Google Lite Mode:

-He company claims that this mode uses less than one-third the data.
-Slower networks with trigger Lite mode automatically.
-So it will also reduce the network problem while accessing internet.
+The company claims that this mode uses less than one-third of the data.
+Slower networks trigger Lite mode automatically.
+So it will also reduce the network problem while accessing the internet.